Graduate Studies at the School of Dental Medicine

 Graduate studies programs operate on a twelve-month basis, from July 1 to June 30.
 The year is divided into two six-month semesters.
-The fall semester is from July 1 to December 31; spring semester is from January 1 to June 30.
-The act of registration includes submission of a course schedule approved by the department, the payment of semester tuition, and the dental school registrar registering the student.
-Each semester, registration must be completed as scheduled.
+The fall semester is from July 1 to December 31; the spring semester is from January 1 to June 30.
+Successful registration includes submitting a course schedule approved by the student's home department, payment of semester tuition, and the dental school registrar registering the student.
+Each semester registration must be completed as scheduled.
 Students enrolled in fall and spring semesters may arrange to pay bills for tuition and fees in two installments.
-At least half of the total bill must be paid at registration; the remainder must be paid in accordance with university policy.
+At least half of the total bill must be paid at registration; the remainder must be paid per University policy.
 Fees may be charged for late registration or late payment.
-Students who fail to be registered within 30 days after the published dates will be considered to have withdrawn from the program.
-In the School of Dental Medicine, students who are not registered are not considered students of record, lose the protection of the university in matters of liability, and therefore, may not treat patients.
-They can no longer attend class or receive grades and will have to formally reestablish their matriculation.
+Students who fail to be registered within 30 days after the published dates will be considered withdrawn from the program.
+In the School of Dental Medicine, students who are not registered are not considered students of record, lose the protection of the University in matters of liability, and therefore, may not treat patients.
+They can no longer attend class or receive grades and will have to reestablish their matriculation formally.
 In any circumstance, all lost course and/or clinical time will be added to the end of the program’s original completion date.

-Under unusual circumstances, special arrangements for registration may be made with permission of the department chair and the associate dean for graduate studies.
+Under unusual circumstances, special arrangements for registration may be made with the permission of the department chair and the associate dean for graduate studies.
 Social security numbers are used for all records and documents and must be provided at the time of registration.
-Foreign students will be issued a number for this purpose if they have not obtained a social security number prior to registration.
-New students and new residents who are not registered as specified and who have failed to provide satisfactory reasons for the delay in advance will forfeit their right to admission.
-Vacancies which arise from such circumstances are filled from a list of alternate candidates at the discretion of the department.
+International students will be issued a number for this purpose if they have not obtained a social security number before registration.
+New students and new residents who are not registered as specified and who fail to provide satisfactory reasons for the delay in advance will forfeit their right to admission.
+Vacancies that arise from such circumstances are filled from a list of alternate candidates at the department's discretion.

-The responsibility for assigning grades rests exclusively with the course director, who must announce the general method of grading at the beginning of the course.
-Course grades are reported to the registrar of the School of Dental Medicine at the end of the course or when a final grade has been determined, if prior to the scheduled completion time for the course.
+The responsibility for assigning grades rests exclusively with the course director, who must announce the general grading method at the beginning of the course.
+Course grades are reported to the School of Dental Medicine registrar at the end of the course or when a final grade has been determined, if before the scheduled completion time for the course.
 Incomplete or conditional grades can be changed only by the course director as described in the University Registrar section of this bulletin.
-Grading in the School of Dental Medicine Graduate Programs is A, B, C, or F, pass/no pass and Satisfactory/Unsatisfactory.
+Grading in the School of Dental Medicine Graduate Programs is A, B, C, or F, pass/no pass, and Satisfactory/Unsatisfactory.

 Transfer of credit from another university is limited to six semester hours of graduate-level courses.
 Such transfer requires approval from the student’s advisor, the department chair, and the Office of Graduate Studies.
-Courses must have been taken within five years prior or subsequent to matriculation in the graduate program at Case Western Reserve University, and only those with grades of “B” or better are transferable.
+Courses must have been taken within five years before or after matriculation in the graduate program at Case Western Reserve University.
+Only those with grades of “B” or better are transferable.
 No credit for a thesis may be transferred from another university.